NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Transferring Data to your VM--DOCID85.md

   `sudo chown ubuntu /mnt  `  and/or

-  `sudo chown ubuntu /MyVolume  `  (If you have attached a volume to your instanced, replace '/MyVolume' with the directory in which it is mounted.
+  `sudo chown ubuntu /MyVolume  `  (If you have attached a volume to your instanced.
+  Replace '/MyVolume' with the directory in which it is mounted (mount point).
-  Check the mount-point by entering `lsblk -l` or `df -hT`)
+  To check the mount point, enter `lsblk -l` or `df -hT`)

 - Navigate to your data storage directory in the right side of the FileZilla screen.

 - Drag and drop files and directories between your local computer and the VM.

 - Right click in the file list area to:
   1. Create a directory or text file
   1. Edit a text document (you may need to adjust
   ***FileZilla/Edit -> Settings/Preferences ->  File Editing*** to ensure documents open in your local computer's default text editor.